GleitonCampos/franz-recipe-github/README.md

-# Deezer for Franz
+# GitHub for Franz
-This is the Franz 5 Recipe for Deezer
+This is the Franz 5 Recipe for GitHub

 ## Requirements
 This recipe only works for Franz 5.X, find it at http://meetfranz.com